giuliodondi/kOS-Shuttle_OPS1/README.md

 Finally, the vessel config file contains an "events" definition, which is how we tell the script to make certain things happen during launch aside from staging events.
 An event is specified by time (in seconds MET), the type of event and some additional information depending on the type of event.
 Most events are of the "action" type, where the action is specified as a piece of code within brackets {} in the event structure.
-For instance, there is an event to toggle AG1, modify the kOS steering gains and throttle the engines down/up during first stage.
-The **Discovery - RTLS.ks** and **Discovery - TAL.ks** vessel files provided also contain an event to trigger automatically an engine shutdown (more about aborts later on).
+For instance, there is an event to toggle AG1n and the **Discovery - RTLS.ks** and **Discovery - TAL.ks** vessel files provided contain an event to trigger automatically an engine shutdown (more about aborts later on).

 # Mission profiles